Mason Remey: Architectural projects

 Having studied architecture, Remey made significant achievements in the design of several Baháʼí buildings.
 Under the guidance of Shoghi Effendi, his designs were used in the temples in Kampala and Sydney (pictured), both dedicated in 1961.

-Before 1944 a site was selected and purchased for a House of Worship in Tehran, Iran.
+Before 1944, a site was selected and purchased for a House of Worship in Tehran, Iran.
 Upon the request of Shoghi Effendi, Remey provided a design for this temple, which he approved.
 The drawing of it was published in The Bahá'í World XIV: 1963–1968, p.
 495. The construction of this temple has been delayed indefinitely, however, due to the hostile political situation in Iran.

 A site has been selected for a House of Worship in the vicinity of the Baháʼí World Centre on Mount Carmel in Haifa, Israel.
 Since 1971, an obelisk has marked the location where it will be constructed.
 The design by Mason Remey was approved by Shoghi Effendi.
 A photo of that model can be found in Baha'i World vol. XII, p.
 548. It now stands in the upper hall of the Mansion of Bahjí.

 Remey also designed the International Archives Building, completed in 1957.
 His design was based on the Parthenon.

-He provided many design proposals for the Baháʼí temples in Wilmette and Frankfurt, but Louis Bourgeois and Teuto Rocholl, respectively, were selected instead.
+He provided many design proposals for the Baháʼí temples in Wilmette and Frankfurt, but designs by Louis Bourgeois and Teuto Rocholl, respectively, were selected instead.
 He also made suggestions for the design of the Shrine of the Báb.